brandonbrown/DWA/ClassContent/Module-4-Production-2/Milestone-3.md

 #### 1. Modified Design Artifacts

-Over the course of discovery, you've been testing, interviewing, and presenting concepts to potential users.
-Your design assumptions should have shifted to understandings and your design artifacts should reflect this.
-Please update any documentation, links, or files containing design examples that have been shared with your instructors.
+Over the course of production you've been able to interact with your designs and have likely found places that require change.
+Please update any documentation, links, or files containing design examples that have been shared with your instructors to avoid any misunderstandings or confusion of mismatched design visuals.

 #### 2. Milestone-3 Pull Request